 Visualizing the Status of the Activity

-There are different Gantt label segments that make it easy to visualize the status and the progress of the activity directly from the Gantt view.
+Different Gantt label segments make it easy to visualize the activity's status and progress directly from the Gantt view.
 As progress is reported, the size of the activity block will also shrink.